Download The Guide

 When you ship something to another country, you or your customer may be asked to pay additional duties and taxes before the shipment is delivered.

 Governments tax shipments from other countries because they want to:

 Duties and taxes on shipments are legal requirements that must be settled before your shipment can be delivered.

-That’s why we created this guide - to help you get a clear understanding of duties and taxes.
-We’ll share definitions, explain processes, and share best practices for managing this aspect of your shipping, so you can prepare your business to comply with trade regulations.
+That's why we created this guide - to help you get a clear understanding of shipping duties.
+We'll share definitions, explain processes, and share best practices for managing this aspect of your shipping, so you can prepare your business to comply with trade regulations.

 First, let's go over the common tax terms you will come across in shipping, and what they mean.

 These terms describe whether the sender or the receiver will be paying for duties and taxes.